jkzorz/SituSeq/README.md

 #Initialize random number generator for reproducibility
 set.seed(100)

-#read in trimmed and filtered sequences
+#read in trimmed and filtered sequences - can use fastq or fasta files
 seqs = getSequences('concat_trimmed_1200-1600_singleline.fasta')

 #assign taxonomy with silva database, change location of database to match location in your machine